renanfranca/renanfranca.github.io/_posts/2022-04-27-publishing-microservices-into-gke.md

 You can now publish the yml files to GKE:
 1. clone the repository `git clone git@github.com:renanfranca/mamazinha-k8s.git`
-2. Switch to branch `google-cloud`
+2. Switch to google-cloud branch `git checkout google-cloud`
 3. On git bash go to the root of the cloned project folder and run the command `./kubectl-apply.sh -f`

 Install the amazing k9s https://k9scli.io/topics/install/ and type the command to connect to your cluster `k9s -n mamazinha`